During the assessment

 If the answer to both of these questions is yes:

-- Are there any community alternatives to admission, eg giving medication at home, community mental health nurse visits, crisis services, day hospitals?
+- Are there any community alternatives to admission? e.g. giving medication at home, CPN visits, crisis services, day hospitals.

-All professionals strive to reach a consensus and if the two doctors agree to make the medical recommendations for compulsory admission, the MHO makes the application to the Sheriff within seven days.
-The MHO must make the application even if the two doctors disagree with the medical recommendations.
-The Sheriff may call a hearing, which may involve the attendance of the GP to court.
+All professionals strive to reach a consensus and if the doctors agree to make the medical recommendations for compulsory admission, the ASW makes the application to the admitting hospital managers.